STRIDE - In need of caregivers

 Therapeutic Caregivers will provide the daily experiences that help youth grow into healthy adulthood.
 Rooted in culture, values and belief systems, Therapeutic Caregivers will identify youth’s strengths, encourage them in their challenges, cultivate specific experiences, and help them to build meaningful connections with people and communities who accept and value them.

-If you have room in your home and in your heart and are interested in becoming a Therapeutic Caregiver, or have questions, please contact the Program Manager below or call Carlie Burnett at 403 829-8082 or message below.
+If you have room in your home and in your heart and you are interested in becoming a Therapeutic Caregiver, please contact Program Manager Carlie Burnett at 403 829-8082 (firstname.lastname@example.org) or message below.
+Carlie is available to answer general questions and can also schedule you for a more detailed information session.

 Enviros Therapeutic Foster Caregivers are provided with a substantially higher per diem to care for complex youth.
 They are also provided with much more support and training and will have access to a therapist, family coach and youth connector and will be a crucial part of the youth team and journey.
 These supports offer the home a structured, supportive and collaborative process in order to parent the youth.